Tree frog

-river valleys with their floodplains, moist deciduous and mixed forests with ponds or pools.
-It needs clean pools, ponds, oxbow lakes or bays in floodplains with plenty of aquatic plants as spawning waters.
-In the mountains, they can be found north of the Alps up to around 600 metres, and south of the Alps up to around 800 metres.
+River valleys with their floodplains, moist deciduous and mixed forests with pools or ponds.
+It needs clean pools, ponds, oxbow lakes or bays in river floodplains with abundant aquatic vegetation as spawning waters.
+In the mountains, it can be found north of the Alps up to around 600 metres, south of the Alps up to around 800 metres.

-- Male tree frogs deploy a satellite mating tactic.
-They approach quietly, without the other males (who are calling loudly) hearing them, and mate with the females.
+- The tree frogs have so-called satellite males.
+They approach quietly, without the other, loudly calling males hearing them, and mate with the females.

 Hyla arborea arborea